Repairs & Upgrades to Your Important Electrical Systems

 The circuit breaker panel is the main distribution point for electricity throughout the home, therefore maintaining its efficient operation is critical to maintaining a safe, enjoyable Delaware County home.
 Supplying power to each of the home’s electrical circuits, the circuit breaker acts as the main point of connection to your electric provider and is engineered to provide reliable electrical service.

 Despite the dependable design, breaker panels can often require repair or upgrade for a number of reasons.
-These include age, wear, faulty repair and even changing electrical needs.
+These include:

 What Does a Circuit Breaker Do?

 As the “brain” of your home’s electrical system, the circuit breaker panel controls the flow of electricity into your Delaware County house.
 Usually providing 100 – 200 amps of power, the circuit breaker distributes power to circuits located throughout your home and will break the connection to power in the event of a malfunction.
 Typically the panel is designed to handle the power demands of a common household, however, problems can occur due to a variety of circumstances.

 What Causes a Circuit Breaker to Fail?

 - Increased demand – Over time electrical use has increased dramatically and this often exceeds the capacity of a home’s electrical system.
 Common symptoms of an overly stressed electrical system can include lights that flicker intermittently, frequent tripping of circuit breakers and outlets that function inconsistently.

 - Faulty devices – Most residential appliances and devices operate without a problem, however occasionally some can create a short circuit which can be hazardous.
 Often this simply requires the repair of the offending device, however, in some instances, the result may require the replacement of the circuit breaker panel.